← Back to Guides

 Frequently Asked Questions

-No. Keep a band, then optimize for flavor and consistency inside that band.
+No. Use a target band and optimize for repeatable flavor quality inside that band.

 How much data is enough for a baseline?